edbfool/cheatSheetJS/README.md

 # cheatSheetJS
-collaborative platform to share your cheat sheets using React
+Collaborative platform to share your cheatsheets using React.
+Building using webpack.